motarski/kubernetes-on-prem/README.md

 - Storage type: db-data (to be used for database)
 - Storage type: www-data (to be used for the static files)

-Persistan volumes and claims for both storage types are included in `infra_setup.sh` script and they will be provisioned during infrastrucutre setup
+Persistent volumes and claims for both storage types are included in `infra_setup.sh` script and they will be provisioned during infrastructure setup

+## How do I use the cluster for deploying the application?

+Check the documentation under project_code directory.